akda15/LSRE-Akhil-Kumar-Daida/ReleasePlanning/rplog.md

 Reply: There should be a default layout, that the teacher may change for a course, and that the students may change for themselves.
 Add the requirements for this.

-Week 48: Effort estimation method for requirements was discussed in the course discussion forum Done research on few effort estimation methods and due to the experience of planning poker in my previous projects, i have gone ahead and made the comment "I have used planning poker previously and i think it is as good as expert opinion for effort estimation."
+WEEk 48: Effort estimation method for requirements was discussed in the course discussion forum Done research on few effort estimation methods and due to the experience of planning poker in my previous projects, i have gone ahead and made the comment "I have used planning poker previously and i think it is as good as expert opinion for effort estimation."

-Week 49: Started linking elicited requirements
+WEEk 49: Started linking elicited requirements

 Issue #12 Course start page linked to issue #49 View course links